 The impetus for OSE comes from Jakubowski’s passion to bring about a just world in which our supporting economies derive from the “true wealth” of the earth (see this article for related themes) — that of sunlight, soil, air, and water (which are well distributed).
 This is in comparison to our current economies, based on “artificial scarcity,” and characterized by vast wealth inequality and unjust distribution of resources.
 Jakubowski asks, what if we could take the knowledge of the industrial, technological revolution to create resilient local economies, based on abundant natural resources and open-source distribution of knowledge.
 Also, if you build your own machines, then you don’t go into debt.
 All the work done by his team on designing these machines is available for free for anyone to view, download, and replicate.

 See this short film describing the project with TED talk on same.
 Also, see the documentary, Reversing the Mississippi, on the collaboration between an urban permaculturist and OSE (shared by Siku — see comments below).
-It’s a good example of combining someone who specializes in “social technology” with someone (Marcin) who specializes in physical technology.
+It’s a good example of combining physical and social technology.

 In addition to sections for biofuel and other related topics on their wiki, the OSE group has started the beginnings of another project, called open source permaculture.
 This is, itself, a model for a possible open source project on life design.
 The open source ecology principles are being designed, built, tested and integrated at the Factor e Farm.

 How much will these products costs when compared to similar products on the market?
 They will cost significantly less.
 According to Marcin during this 2015 interview with the Survival Podcast, their open source mini tractor will cost about $5,000 for parts which then requires construction/assembly.
 This compares to a cost of $25,000 for a similar product, the Toro Dingo.